kayceesrk/kayceesrk.github.io/_posts/2017-02-15-an-easy-interface-to-irmin-library.md

 [Irmin](https://github.com/mirage/irmin), a library database for building persistent mergeable data structures based on the principles of Git.
-In this post, I will primarily discuss the Ezirmin library, but also discuss some of the finer technical details of mergeable datatypes implemented over Irmin.
+In this post, I will primarily discuss the Ezirmin library, but also discuss some of the finer technical details of mergeable data types implemented over Irmin.

 <!--more-->